A Toroidal Maxwell-Cremona-Delaunay Correspondence: Coherent = Reciprocal

 \subsection{Results}

 The following lemma follows directly from the definitions of weighted Delaunay graphs and their dual weighted Voronoi diagrams; see, for example, Aurenhammer \cite{a-pdpaa-87,ai-gravd-88}.

-\begin{lemma} Let $G$ be a weighted Delaunay graph on some flat torus $\Torus_M$, and let $G^*$ be the corresponding weighted Voronoi diagram on $\Torus$.
-Every edge $e$ of $G$ is orthogonal to its dual~$e^*$.
-In short, every coherent torus graph is reciprocal. \end{lemma}
+\begin{lemma} Let $\Gamma$ be a weighted Delaunay complex on some flat torus $\Torus_M$, and let $\Gamma^*$ be the corresponding weighted Voronoi diagram on $\Torus_M$.
+Every edge $e$ of $\Gamma$ is orthogonal to its dual~$e^*$.
+In short, every coherent toroidal embedding is reciprocal. \end{lemma}

-The converse of this lemma is false; unlike in the plane, a reciprocal diagram $G^*$ for a torus graph~$G$ is \emph{not} necessarily a weighted Voronoi diagram of the vertices of $G$.
-Rather, as we describe below, a unique translation of~$G^*$ is such a weighted Voronoi diagram.
+The converse of this lemma is false; unlike in the plane, a reciprocal diagram $\Gamma^*$ for a fixed weighted Delaunay complex~$\Gamma$ is \emph{not} necessarily a weighted Voronoi diagram of the vertices of $\Gamma$.
+Rather, as we describe below, a unique translation of~$\Gamma^*$ is such a weighted Voronoi diagram.